-This bill amends various sections of Louisiana law regarding the bonds required for notaries public.
+This bill amends several sections of Louisiana law regarding the bonds required for notaries public.
 It increases the bond amount from ten thousand dollars to fifty thousand dollars and removes the option for notaries to maintain errors and omissions insurance as an alternative to posting a bond.
-The bill also establishes new filing requirements for notaries, mandating that they file their bonds with the Secretary of State and clarifying that bonds signed by surety companies do not need to be recorded with the clerk of court.
-Additionally, it repeals R.S.
-39:342 in its entirety.
+The bill also establishes new filing requirements for notaries, mandating that they file their bonds with the Secretary of State and clarifying that bonds signed by authorized surety companies do not need to be recorded with the clerk of court.
+Additionally, it repeals a previous statute (R.S.
+39:342) related to notarial bonds.

 Statutes affected: